 The MS in Finance is ideal for those looking to move up and gain advanced financial management, quantitative analysis, and managerial economics abilities.

-Financial analysts evaluate investment opportunities and current market trends, helping businesses and individuals make wise investment decisions — as well as identifying any potential challenges that an organization might face.3,5 They are usually employed by banks, pension or mutual funds, securities firms, insurance companies, or the business media.5
+Financial analysts evaluate investment opportunities and current market trends, helping businesses and individuals make wise investment decisions — as well as identifying any potential challenges that an organization might face.
+They are usually employed by banks, pension or mutual funds, securities firms, insurance companies or business media.3

-Overall, a financial manager is responsible for directing and planning the financial activities of a company or organization.6 In addition to preparing financial statements, business activity reports, and forecasts, financial managers could also be responsible for reducing organizational costs, finding expansion opportunities, and ensuring that legal requirements are met.7
+Overall, a financial manager is responsible for directing and planning the financial activities of a company or organization.4 In addition to preparing financial statements, business activity reports and forecasts, financial managers could also be responsible for reducing organizational costs, finding expansion opportunities and ensuring that legal requirements are met.2